-Most recently, I worked at Dropbox, where I helped develop a better way to coordinate the way we message users, among some other things.
-In October, I designed and built a site for the poet and drag performer, Wo Chan.
+I spent the past two years at Dropbox, where I helped develop a better way to coordinate the way we message users, among some other things.
+More recently, I designed and built a mini-site for the poet and drag performer, Wo Chan.

 Most people die of a sort of creeping common sense, and discover when it is too late that the only things one never regrets are one’s mistakes.The Picture of Dorian Gray

 If you hate a person, you hate something in him that is part of yourself.
 What isn’t part of ourselves doesn’t disturb us.Demian